MonacoProtocol/protocol/npm-client/docs/endpoints/cancel_order_instruction.md

 const orderInstructions = await buildCancelOrdersForMarketInstructions(program, marketPk)
 ```

-Returns **OrderInstructionsResponse** List of provided order publicKeys and the associated instruction to perform a cancel order transaction for that order
+Returns **CancelOrderInstructionsResponse** List of provided order publicKeys and the associated instruction to perform a cancel order transaction for that order

 [1]: #buildcancelorderinstruction